k8xu/personal-site/README.md

 If you updated the `k8xu.github.io` repository at any time, you will need to first pull and push new commits.
 Type `git pull` and `git push origin master`.
 You will need your passphrase for SSH key during this step.
 Commit any changes in GitHub Desktop before proceeding.

 Type `git remote -v` and `git add .` and `git commit -m "Your message here"` and `git push origin master`.

-**4. Wait a few minutes**

-It might take a few minutes for your updated personal website to show in browser, but everything should look good now! :)
+Commit changes on GitHub Desktop, wait a few seconds for website to update, and everything should look good! :)

 ### Resources